ahaywood/selfteachme__hashnode/clvcjkyzm000509jl43889wff.md

 }
 ```

-It might seem a little strange doing all the checks, but one of the reasons we’re using this logic is because each field has different rules.
+It might seem a little strange doing all these checks, but one of the reasons we’re using this logic is because each field has different rules.
 And the code for the user and their profile are stored in two different tables within Supabase.

 Now that we’ve performed all our validation, let’s get the remaining content out of the form and update the `users` table.